-In this category you will find a large selection of books on specific WW2 Military Units.
-Stories, Records & History Of 2nd A.I.F Divisions & Brigades, Special Forces (Commando's, Independent Companies), Coastwatchers & Aerial / Ship Spotters, Machine Gun Battalions, R.A.A.F (Royal Australian Air Force) Squadron Histories, Wireless Groups & Radar Stations, R.A.N (Royal Australian Navy) with HMAS (Her Majesty's Australian Ship) histories, WW2 Artillery, Anti-Aircraft Units, Searchlight Batteries, Rare Infantry Battalion (including Militia) titles, Anti-Tank Regiments, Field Regiments, Armoured Regiments / Cavalry, R.A.E.
+In this category you will find a large selection of WW2 Australian War books on specific WW2 Military Units history.
+Stories, AIF Records & History Of 2nd A.I.F Divisions & Brigades, Special Forces (Commando's, Independent Companies), Coastwatchers & Aerial / Ship Spotters, Machine Gun Battalions, R.A.A.F (Royal Australian Air Force) Squadron Histories, Wireless Groups & Radar Stations, R.A.N (Royal Australian Navy) with HMAS (Her Majesty's Australian Ship) histories, WW2 Artillery, Anti-Aircraft Units, Searchlight Batteries, Rare AIF Infantry Battalion (including Militia) titles, Anti-Tank Regiments, Field Regiments, Armoured Regiments / Cavalry, R.A.E.
 (Royal Australian Engineers) Sappers, Pioneer Battalions, WW2 Survey Corps, Signals, Medical Units (e.g. Field Ambulance, General Hospitals, Army Nurses...), Ammunition Sub Park, Bomb Disposal Platoon, Army Veterinary Corps, Reserve Motor Transport Company, Volunteer Rifles, Army Field Workshops, Volunteer Air Observers Corps and many other rare, unusual and out of print Military Unit books amd history of the AIF.

 World War Two